-Guitar Rig 2
+Guitar Rig 2 full review

 Native Instruments’ Guitar Rig 2 offers a virtual rack of devices that guitar players can immediately have fun with.
 Guitar Rig, introduced in 2004, set a new standard for emulation software with its modelled amplifiers, microphones and loudspeaker cabinets, stomp boxes and studio effects.